TBY talks to Sultan Ahmed Bin Sulayem, Chairman of DP World, on the creation of DP World, its international capacity, and the London Gateway project.

 What is the focus of DP World’s 11 new projects, and what do they represent for the future of the company?

 We invest in markets where we see the potential to contribute to economic growth.
 With an average concession of around 40 years, we invest for the long term.
 Around 75% of our business comes from emerging markets, which have proven resilient during the global recession.
-Currently, three-quarters of the cargo we handle originates from or is destined for the markets in which we operate, known as origin and destination (O&D) cargo.
+Currently, three-quarters of the cargo we handle originate from or is destined for the markets in which we operate, known as origin and destination (O&D) cargo.
 We will continue to focus on these two areas in the future, investing in direct response to our customers’ needs.
 In 2011, we saw volumes in the UAE region rise to 13 million TEUs.
 This means that utilization is extremely high at our flagship Jebel Ali Port, which has continued to deliver strong volume growth and handled 3.2 million TEUs in the first three months of 2012, 8.5% ahead of the same period last year.
 It was clear from listening to our customers that growth in demand would mean Jebel Ali would soon be under considerable capacity.
 It was this that led us to announce plans last year to add 1 million TEUs to Terminal 2 to take its capacity to 6 million TEUs, and to develop a new terminal, Terminal 3, at an investment of $850 million, with the capacity for 4 million TEUs.
 Together they will take Jebel Ali’s total capacity to 19 million TEUs by 2014.
 The new Terminal 3 will be capable of receiving the next generation of mega container ships that can carry as many as 18,000 TEUs, support the continued growth of Dubai and the UAE, and enhance the country’s status as the trading center of the Middle East.
+In addition, the Dubai Logistics Corridor, which opened in 2010, is a positive force for growth.
+It is one of the world’s largest sea-land-air transit bridges, with integrated customs and security facilities.
 Al Maktoum International Airport is just 20 minutes away from Jebel Ali Port, providing the supply chain sector with one of the most efficient multimodal platforms anywhere.
 While we are adding significant capacity to Jebel Ali over the coming two years, building a new terminal in Brazil and expanding our capacity in China, we are also pushing ahead with London Gateway and the new Maaslvakte 2 terminal in the Netherlands.
+The new developments and major expansions will give us the flexibility to increase capacity to around 103 million TEUs by 2020, in line with market demand.

 How is the development of the London Gateway port project progressing?
 What makes this market attractive for DP World?